Jacob Bossman

 Jacob Bossman is an American politician who represents the 14th district in the Iowa House of Representatives.

 Bossman served as a regional director for U.S. Senator Chuck Grassley.
 He lost to Jim Carlin in the 2016 primary election for the sixth district of the Iowa House.
 He won a special election to the Iowa House to succeed Carlin on January 16, 2018 after Carlin was elected to the Iowa Senate in a special election the previous year.
+Bossman won reelection unopposed in 2022 and 2024.

 Bossman is from Sioux City, Iowa.

 In the 2024 Republican Party presidential primaries, Bossman endorsed Nikki Haley.